A-Crow-Nowhere/MalariAPI/README.md

 Below, we outined a streamlined setup process for MalariAPI, covering both local installation and optional HPC configuration.
 > <ins>Vocab</ins>\
-> repo = "Repository" - the centralized github location that contains the code.\n
+> repo = "Repository" - the centralized github location that contains the code.\
 > clone = a copy of an upstream repo.\
 > branch = a cloned, but developmentally independent version of a repo.\
-> fork = you can 'fork' a branch - to create a new branch.\
+> fork = you can 'fork' a branch - to create a new branch.

 ### 1. (Optional) Fork the Repository